 Denis Aslangil (PI)

-Denis is an Assistant Professor of Aerospace Engineering and Mechanics at The University of Alabama since the Fall of 2021.
+Denis is an Assistant Professor of Mechanical Engineering at the Colorado School of Mines.
 His research interests traverse theory, modeling, and high-fidelity simulations of complex subsonic to hypersonic flows, and high-performance computing.
-He teaches AEM 311 Fluid Mechanics, AEM 420 Computational Fluid Dynamics, AEM 622 Turbulent Flows courses.
+His research group study compressible turbulent mixing, hydrodynamic instabilities, and fluid-solid-shock interactions.
+He teaches MEGN 451 Aerodynamics and MEGN 553 Computational Fluid Dynamics courses.
 In his free time, he enjoys playing chess, flying, and cooking.

 Current Graduate Students